puppetlabs/puppet-docs/source/puppet/5.3/hiera_custom_backends.md

 For `data_hash` backends, return an empty hash.
 The empty hash will result in `not_found`, and will prevent further calls to the provider.
 Missing data sources are not an issue when using `path(s)/glob(s)`, but are important for backends that locate their own data sources.

 For `lookup_key` and `data_dig` backends, use `not_found` when a requested key is not present in the data source or the data source does not exist.
-Do not return `undef` or `nil` for missing keys, as that is a legal value that can be set in data.
+Do not return `undef` or `nil` for missing keys, as these are legal values that can be set in data.

 ### interpolate(value)